miketianchen/MDA_image_captioning/README.md

 make all
 ```

-The following usage are allowed to run speicific part of pipeline:
+The following usage are allowed to run any speicific part of pipeline:
 ```
 # To prepare the data for model training
 make data